YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Backup **when an application is not running** is straightforward – just copy the database files.
 (However, remember that the copy will have the same journal file name in the database file header and the system now potentially has two database files pointing to the same journal file.
 Before using that file on the same computer system as the original database file, disable journaling and re-enable it if appropriate (do not simply switch journal files).)

-Backup when an application is operating normally, without impacting the application (except of course for the additional IO load of the backup activity) is easy with YottaDB/GT.M, and can be accomplished in two ways, one non-YottaDB/GT.M and other YottaDB/GT.M:
+Backup when an application is operating normally, without impacting the application (except of course for the additional IO load of the backup activity) is easy with YottaDB, and can be accomplished in two ways, one non-YottaDB and other YottaDB:

-- The non-YottaDB/GT.M way is to use a disk mirror (e.g., RAID or SAN).
+- The non-YottaDB way is to use a disk mirror (e.g., RAID or SAN).
 Issue a mupip freeze to momentarily freeze updates and flush updates to disk, break the mirror; then release the freeze.
 After backing up the mirror, rebuild it, and let it “catch up.”
 This is not discussed further here.

-- The YottaDB/GT.M way: a transaction-consistent backup of an entire multi-region database can be accomplished with a single YottaDB/GT.M command: mupip backup.
+- The YottaDB way: a transaction-consistent backup of an entire multi-region database can be accomplished with a single YottaDB command: mupip backup.
 There are numerous options to satisfy virtually every type of backup need.

 **Exercise - Backup**